Planetbiru/MagicObject/tutorial.md

 }
 ```

+**13. listBy**

-* listBy &raquo; search multiple record data from database.
+&raquo; search multiple record data from database.
 Similar to findBy but return object does not contain a connection to the database so objects cannot be saved directly to the database.
 This method require database connection.
+**14. listAscBy**

-* listAscBy &raquo; search multiple record data from database order by primary keys ascending.
+&raquo; search multiple record data from database order by primary keys ascending.
 Similar to findAscBy but return object does not contain a connection to the database so objects cannot be saved directly to the database.
 This method require database connection.

+**15. listDescBy**

-* listDescBy &raquo; search multiple record data from database order by primary keys descending.
+&raquo; search multiple record data from database order by primary keys descending.
 Similar to findDescBy but return object does not contain a connection to the database so objects cannot be saved directly to the database.
 This method require database connection.

+**16. listAllAsc**

-* listAllAsc &raquo; search multiple record data from database without filter order by primary keys ascending.
+&raquo; search multiple record data from database without filter order by primary keys ascending.
 Similar to findAllAsc but return object does not contain a connection to the database so objects cannot be saved directly to the database.
 This method require database connection.

+**17. listAllDesc**

-* listAllDesc &raquo; search multiple record data from database without filter order by primary keys descending.
+&raquo; search multiple record data from database without filter order by primary keys descending.
 Similar to findAllDesc but return object does not contain a connection to the database so objects cannot be saved directly to the database.
 This method require database connection.

+**18. countBy**

-* countBy &raquo; count data from database.
+&raquo; count data from database.

 Method type: magic